 In December 2013 and January 2014, we sold an aggregate principal amount of US\$350 million and US\$50 million, respectively, of convertible senior notes due 2018 (the "Notes").
 The Notes were offered to qualified institutional buyers pursuant to Rule 144A under the Securities Act and certain non-U.S. persons in compliance with Regulation S under the Securities Act.
 The Notes may be converted, under certain circumstances, based on the current conversion rate of 50.9709 ADSs per US\$1,000 principal amount of Notes (after the five-for-one ADS ratio change effected in April 2014 and dividend distributions in August 2014 and March 2015, respectively), which is equivalent to a conversion price of approximately US\$19.62 per ADS.
 The net proceeds to us from the issuance of the Notes were US\$390.5 million.
 We are required to pay cash interest at an annual rate of 2.00% on the Notes.
 Interest is payable semiannually in arrears on June 15 and December 15 of each year, beginning on June 15, 2014.
 We incurred debt issuance costs of US\$9.5 million, which are being amortized to interest expense to the first put date of the Notes.
-The Notes are senior unsecured obligations and rank (1) senior in right of payment to any of our indebtedness that is expressly subordinated in right of payment to the Notes, (2) equal in right of payment to any of our unsecured indebtedness to the extent of the value of the assets securing such indebtedness and will rank structurally junior to all indebtedness and other liabilities (including trade payables) of our subsidiaries and consolidated controlled entities.
+The Notes are senior unsecured obligations and rank (1) senior in right of payment to any of our indebtedness that is expressly subordinated in right of payment to the Notes, (2) equal in right of payment to any of our unsecured indebtedness that is not so subordinated, (3) effectively junior in right of payment to any of our secured indebtedness to the extent of the value of the assets securing such indebtedness and will rank structurally junior to all indebtedness and other liabilities (including trade payables) of our subsidiaries and consolidated controlled entities.